 - A group connects the authentication system with the authorization system.
 It is a set of one or more users who have been granted one or more authorization roles.
-Sentry allows a set of roles to be configured for a group.
+Sentry allows multiple roles to be configured for a group.

 dev_ops = dev_role, ops_role

 Here the group dev_ops is granted the roles dev_role and ops_role.
-The members of this group can complete searches that are allowed by these roles.
+The members of this group can perform the actions that are allowed by these roles.

 User to Group Mapping

 You can configure Sentry to use either Hadoop groups or groups defined in the policy file.